Indiana Jones and the Great Circle: Possible sequels

-When asked about the possibility of follow-ups to Indiana Jones and the Great Circle, Lucasfilm Games vice president and general manager Douglas Reilly stated that while they are currently focusing on making the game and its forthcoming DLC successes, "I think we’re always looking for great stories.
-And the good news is, there’s a lot of space in between the films where we could tell more and more Indiana Jones stories that I think would be super interesting".
+When asked about the possibility of follow-ups to Indiana Jones and the Great Circle, Lucasfilm Games vice president and general manager Douglas Reilly stated that while they were focusing on making the game and its DLC successes, "I think we're always looking for great stories.
+And the good news is, there's a lot of space in between the films where we could tell more and more Indiana Jones stories that I think would be super interesting".